hfndb/cookware-headless-ice/readme.md

 In case you don't want to install npm packages as root user, look [here](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally).

+### wkhtmltopdf

 For PDF file creation, if you prefer to use wkhtmltopdf, then download and install [wkhtmltopdf](http://wkhtmltopdf.org/downloads.html).
-Note: Do not use the version delivered by your package manager, since it has less functionality.
+Do not use the version delivered by your package manager, since it has less functionality.

+Wkhtmltopdf uses [QtWeb](http://www.qtweb.net/) as a rendering engine.
+QtWeb is an open source project based on Nokia's Qt framework and Apple's WebKit.

 ## Installation